kibook/s1kd-tools/tools/s1kd-appcheck/README.md

   - \-v, --verbose
     Verbose output.
 Specify multiple times to increase the verbosity.

+  - \-X, --xml-with-errors
+    Output an XML report of the check, including full details of errors produced by the validation tools (such as s1kd-validate and s1kd-brexcheck) for each set of assertions tested.

   - \-x, --xml
-    Print an XML report of the check.
+    Output a simplified XML report of the check, only including whether sets of assertions passed or failed.

   - \-\~, --dependencies
     Check with CCT dependency tests added to assertions which use the